Institutional Review Board (IRB)

 The project must be submitted at least 10 working days prior to the next full board meeting and be review ready to be considered for presentation at that month's convened meeting.

 Convened Full IRB Meeting Dates

 Until further notice, convened full IRB meetings will be held as needed.

 We remind researchers that more than minimal risk projects can take a month or more to secure approval.
-We recommend submitting projects well in advance of the expected start date to IRBNet.
-Once the project is determined "more than minimal risk" by the HRPP office, a full convened meeting will be scheduled.
+We recommend submitting projects to IRBNet well in advance of the expected start date.
+Once the project is determined more than minimal risk by the human research protection program (HRPP) office, a full convened meeting will be scheduled.